 But I don’t mean to lay all the blame for the annual summer slump at the door of lost people.
 Let me tell you the dirty little secret that we Christians don’t want to acknowledge: The average church-goer actually likes missing church every now and then.
 People will bend over backwards and move mountains to get to a place where they truly want to be, right?
 I mean, if a destination becomes a priority, the masses will be there.
 As the old saying goes, “Hell or high water couldn’t keep them away.”
 This shows us, then, that church isn’t truly a priority with most people.
 Even the ones who regularly attend can be knocked out by just the slightest problem or misalignment of the stars.

 On this subject, I’ll admit that church has become its own worst enemy.
-It is now so much a part of the fabric of our lives that we take it for granted, don’t we?
-It’s so easy to think, “What’s the big deal if I miss a service?
+It is now so much a part of the fabric of our lives that we take it for granted, It’s so easy to think, “What’s the big deal if I miss a service?
 There will be another one next week.”
 Well, I suppose there will be, if you live another week to see it.
 But who’s to say what blessings you will miss at church if you skip for a reason that doesn’t pass God’s test of approval?
 You might miss the sermon that would change your life.
 You might miss the song that would carry you through the rest of your week.
 You might miss the prayer request for which you could make a major difference.
 You might be the source of encouragement that helps keep your tired, frustrated, out-of-heart pastor going.
 You might be the reason that some visitors decide to become a part of your church.
 I’m telling you, you just never know.

 And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.
 (N.K.J.V.)